Meet author Rachelle Paige Campbell

 Colleen’s Confession

-Colleen’s Confession is set in 1914 on Comfort Island.
-Colleen Sullivan conceals secrets when she joins her aunt on Comfort Island to work in the laundry and await her betrothed’s arrival.
+Colleen Sullivan conceals secrets when she works on Comfort Island and awaits her betrothed’s arrival.
 She loves to draw and dreams of growing in the craft.
-But tragedy strikes when her fiancé perishes in the sinking of the ocean liner RMS Empress of Ireland on his way to meet her.
-With her orphan dreams of finally belonging and becoming a wife and an artist gone, what will her future hold?
+But tragedy strikes and her orphan dreams of finally belonging and becoming a wife and an artist are gone.
+What will her future hold?

 Christmas Charity